davrot/pytutorial/matlab/4/README.md

 Furthermore the possibility exist to position several graphs next to each other in the same plot window.
 For this, Matlab internally subdivides the window into $nx$ times $ny$ rectangles, that are numbered in ascending order from $1$ to $nx$*$ny$ from left to right and from top to bottom.
 A new graph is created in one such rectangle by the command subplot(ny, nx, k);.
 The output of the following plotting command will then be shown in the rectangle with number $k$.
 It is also possible to extend graphs across several rectangles that together form a bigger rectangle.
 To achieve this, a vector with two components has to be given as the third argument to subplot, which holds the index of the upper left rectangle and the one of the lower right of the area where the graph is supposed to go.

 ![Figure 4.3.](2022-04-15_17-00.png)

-Figure 4.3.: Example of the deďŹnition of two plotting region in a 3x4 raster.
+Figure 4.3.: Example of the definition of two plotting region in a 3x4 raster.

 Other useful functions are: